 APA: Your Community-Building Partner

 APA is an independent, nonprofit organization championing public engagement, promoting high ethical standards, conducting and publishing research, and advocating for good planning in social, economic, and physical aspects of communities around the world.
-We connect nearly 40,000 people from all locations and disciplines — planning commissioners, zoning board members, public officials, professional planners, engaged citizens, students, scholars, and individuals who work in allied professions — who share common interests.
+We connect nearly 37,000 individuals from all locations and disciplines — planning commissioners, zoning board members, public officials, professional planners, engaged citizens, students, scholars, and individuals who work in allied professions — who share common interests.

 - Build essential skills.
 APA publications, online programming, national and chapter conferences, and targeted training practices teach core lessons that help commissioners create consensus on controversial issues, decide on issues fairly, and sidestep legal pitfalls.

 - Connect with chapters and divisions.
 Join one or more of APA's 21 divisions and one of 47 chapters at a discounted rate.
-Learn how other commissions have solved the problems yours is now facing, and share your good ideas and effective solutions with colleagues in other cities and towns.
+Learn how other commissions solved the problems yours is facing, and share your good ideas and effective solutions with colleagues in other cities and towns.

 APA Member Criteria & Dues